 There were two aircrew, plus seating for 30 passengers and a flight attendant; there were three seats per row.
 There was an airstair door forward on the left side of the fuselage, with a large cargo door into a pressurized baggage hold on the left rear of the fuselage.
 There were three emergency exits, one over each wing and one behind the wing on the right.
 Toilet, galley, and wardrobe were standard for airliner versions.

 From 1986, the "EMB-120RT", where "RT" meant "Reduced Takeoff", became standard production.
 It featured PW118 engines with 1,343 kW (1,800 SHP) each; composite assemblies were also incorporated into the airframe at that time.
-An option was offered for a "hot and high" machine with PW118A engines, with the same power ratings, but retaining power over a wider range of environmental conditions.
+An option was offered for a "hot-&-high" machine powered by PW118A engines -- with the same power ratings, but retaining power over a wider range of environmental conditions.
 An extended-range "EMB-120ER" variant became production standard in 1992, with specialized versions then turned out:

 In 1994, the "EMB-120ER Brasilia Advanced", initially known as the "EMB-120X" or "Improved Brasilia" became production standard.
-The Brasilia Advanced was essentially an EMB-120ER with comprehensive detail improvements, including noise reduction measures, improved ventilation and lighting systems, flight deck improvements, and a larger baggage / cargo compartment.
+The Brasilia Advanced was essentially an EMB-120ER with comprehensive detail improvements including noise reduction measures; improved ventilation and lighting systems; flight deck refinements; and a larger baggage / cargo compartment.
 Many existing Brasilias were updated to this standard.

 There was also talk of an "EMB-120EW" airborne early warning variant and an "EMB-120SR" surveillance variant, but the Brazilian government decided to use the EMBRAER ERJ-145 jetliner for those roles instead.
 In addition, sources mention an "EMB-120K" maritime surveillance platform, but it never happened either.
 Line production of the Brasilia ended in 2007, though at last notice it was still available on special order.
 Total production was over 350.BACK_TO_TOP